Kenzouh/kenzo-cafe/README.md

 20. dev = is a shortcut command that compiles Tailwind CSS and automatically refreshes the output every time you edit your files.

 21. npm run = is a command provided by the npm CLI which allows you to instantiate a shell and execute the command provided in the package.json file of your project.

+22. -D = this flag installs the package as a development dependency.